 Course Requirements Checklist

-Discussion boards are collaborative learning experiences, therefore the student will complete 5 discussion board forums in this course.
-Each thread must be 750–1000 words, and include at least 4 scholarly sources (with a limit of 1 popular press article per module/week).
+Discussions are collaborative learning experiences, therefore the student will complete 5 discussions in this course.
+Each thread must be 750–1000 words, and include at least 4 scholarly sources (with a limit of 1 popular press article per module).
 In addition to the thread, the student is required to reply to at least 2 other classmates’ thread.
-Each reply must be 250–350 words and include 2 scholarly sources.
+Each reply should be 320–380 words and include 2 scholarly sources.
 The student is also required to respond to 2 different replies to their own thread.
-Each reply must be 150–250 words, and must include at least 1 scholarly source.
+Each response must be 220–280 words, and must include at least 1 scholarly source.
 If no replies were posted to the student’s initial thread, responses can be posted to the replies of other students’ threads.

 The student will write a 6–8 page paper in current APA format that focuses on an examination of the ethical dimensions involved in, surrounding, causing, or resulting from an examination of ethics from a chosen case study.
 The purpose is to reveal what can be learned about ethics in leadership and organization from observing a real situation or dilemma.
 The paper must include at least 4 sources in addition to any course textbooks, and the Bible must be referenced.